filhoDaMain/vscode_remote_debug/README.md

 `Run and Debug` > `Start Debugging: Launch (remote)`

-If all goes well, you should see VS Code connecting to the `gdbserver`.
-Files upload and spawn of **gdbserver** are all done automatically.
+On success, you should see specified application and libraries to debug being uploaded to remote targe and VS Code connecting to `gdbserver`.

 </br>